keflavich/astropy/docs/models/parameters.rst

 a single parameter triggers an update to `~astropy.models.core.Model.param_sets` and `~astropy.models.core.Model.parameters`.
 Single parameters are updated after a change to `~astropy.models.core.ParametricModel.parameters`.
-`~astropy.models.core.Model.param_sets` are always constructed on demand from single parameters and cannot be updated directly.
+`~astropy.models.core.Model.param_sets` are always constructed on demand from single parameters and cannot be updated directly; this means their shape, once instantiated, cannot be changed.

 Parameters Examples
 -------------------